rob-burrus/CarND-MPC-Project/README.md

 ## MPC Setup

 ### Prediction Horizon
-The time period is the product of two hyper parameters: N (number of steps) and dt (length of time between each step).
-These are hyperparameters to tune:
+The time period is the product of two hyper parameters: N (number of steps) and dt (length of time between each step):
 * T (the prediction horizon over which future predictions are made) = N * dt = 0.5 seconds
 * N (number of timesteps in the horizon) = 10
 * dt (time between actuations) = 0.05 seconds